ryanchaiyakul/datagen/README.md

 # DataGen

-A HTTP API that returns the requested permutations of an array or string.
+A HTTP API that returns the requested permutations of a custom data type.
+Currently supports integer, string, and complex numbers as well as their array variations(Up to 4 dimensions).

 ## Usage